-Written by admin on November 23rd, 2007 in Compare Cell Phone Contracts.
+Written by Administrator on November 23rd, 2007 in Compare Cell Phone Contracts.

 So, you want to break your cell phone contract without incurring encumbersome fees.
 What can you do about the two-year contract that you are locked into?
 There are several ways that you can effectively negate your cell phone contract without having to pay an early termination fee.
 As a side note, known of these suggestions involves ingenious escape tricks or faking your own disappearance.
 Here are six suggestions that have proven effective at freeing boggled down mobile phone users from their old and out-dated contract.